K–8 Curriculum

 - Handwriting – D’Nealian

-- Science – McGraw-Hill
+- Science – Nancy Larson

-- Social Studies – Pearson, My World
+- Social Studies – My World by Pearson

 The first grade class begins their day with devotions and singing.
 In religion class, they learn about simple Bible stories and how they relate to their lives.
 They learn about Christ, their personal Savior, and how they can follow His footsteps by letting their own actions and lives shine for Jesus.